Dairy-Free Buttermilk Substitute

 Ever wondered how to make a dairy-free buttermilk substitute for baking?
 Look no further!
 With just 2 simple ingredients, you can make it at home with ease.
 Use it in cakes, cupcakes, pancakes and more!

-I’ve recently started a “vegan baking basics” series for newbie vegan bakers and this buttermilk recipe is the next addition.
+I’ve recently started a “vegan baking basics” series for newbie vegan bakers.
+I thought I’d make a buttermilk post simple because people always ask me, is buttermilk is vegan?

 If you’ve never heard of buttermilk, it’s a cultured or soured milk that has a consistency somewhere between milk and cream.
 It is a dairy product that’s typically served with fried chicken, salads and other savoury foods.
 But did you know it’s also great for baking?
 And it’s super easy to make it dairy-free!